Cr4sh/SmmBackdoorNg/README.md

 This version of System Management Mode backdoor for UEFI based platforms was heavily inspired by [my previous project](http://blog.cr4.sh/2015/07/building-reliable-smm-backdoor-for-uefi.html) (check [its GitHub repository](https://github.com/Cr4sh/SmmBackdoor)) but introducing few key changes in order to make it more up to date:

  * In addition to the usual firmware flash image infection method as described in the article, new SMM backdoor also can be deployed with pre-boot DMA attack using [PCI Express DIY hacking toolkit](https://github.com/Cr4sh/s6_pcie_microblaze) (see [uefi_backdoor_simple.py](https://github.com/Cr4sh/s6_pcie_microblaze/blob/master/python/uefi_backdoor_simple.py) program usage for more details) and industry-wide EFI SMM Core [vulnerability exploitation](https://github.com/Cr4sh/SmmBackdoorNg/blob/main/src/exploit.c) to perform DXE to SMM execution transition.
-The vulnerability was discovered by myself and reported to Intel PSIRT years ago, but it still remains not patched on many products that using EDK2 derived firmware code, including whole [AMI Aptio](https://www.ami.com/aptio/) family.
+The vulnerability was discovered by myself and reported to Intel PSIRT years ago, but it still remains not patched on many products that using old EDK2 derived firmware code, including whole [AMI Aptio](https://www.ami.com/aptio/) family.
+Latest generations of Intel machines are likely not vulnerable to this attack.

  * Client program `smm_backdoor.py` supports Windows and Linux systems and can interact with SMM backdoor using SW SMI (requires high privileges and [chipsec](https://github.com/chipsec/chipsec) installed) or APIC periodic timer method that can work with any privileges level.